disler/diffbro/README.md

 [✅] Chad should always ask to use gpt-4 (simple yes/no prompt)

+[] Publish git repo

 [] Add custom prompt flag to be run on the diff `diffbro --prompt "Below is a git diff of code.
 Please review and notify only of critical issues."`

-[] Add summarybro flag that will create a git commit message using the diffbro summary `diffbro --commit-msg` -> "Added new feature to the app, fixed a bug, and refactored some code."
+[] Add summarybro flag that will create a git commit message using the diffbro summary `diffbro --summarize` -> "Added new feature to the app, fixed a bug, and refactored some code."

 [] RELEASE VERSION 1.0.0!!!